isitix/isitix.github.io/_posts/2018-05-29-debian-vmwareworkstation14-performance-issue.markdown

 categories: main
 description: "VMWare workstation 14.2.1 debian 8.10 performance issue meltdown spectre"
 ---
 VMWare published a new version of Workstation Pro 14.1.2 on may the 21st of 2018.
 As an intensive user of VMWare workstation, I always accept new version, and update as soon as possible.
 But this version was a great deception.
 With this new version, my VMs, that usually run smoothly on my PC, consumes all the CPUs.
 As soon as I fired up a VM, my CPU was loaded at more than 80%.
-I tried to investigate a bit to understand the problem...
+I tried to investigate a bit to understand the problem...<!--break-->

 # Hardware configuration
 I worked on a 7 years old laptop but still in the running.
 I launched a few commands to get my workstation specifications.